 Paul Kariya Rewrites the Record Book

-Kariya became the first face of the Mighty Ducks of Anaheim franchise shortly after his arrival in 1994.
+Paul Kariya became the first face of the Mighty Ducks of Anaheim franchise shortly after arriving in 1994.
 On Feb.
 9, 2000, he became the first player in team history to score 200 goals when he lit the lamp and added an assist in a 5-3 loss to the visiting Dallas Stars.

 He had one more memory on this date, in 2003, when he scored his 20th goal of the season for the seventh time in his career as the Mighty Ducks beat the Carolina Hurricanes 2-1.